 Many artists are playing free shows; check out Billboard and LiveNation for extensive lists of live events.
 In addition, you can head to Great Performances on PBS for great classical music options or visit Playbill to see what is going on virtually on Broadway.

 Experts say, “Couples who sweat together, stay together.”
 So why not raise those feel-good endorphins by getting in some exercise?
 Take a virtual yoga class or challenge each other to fun cardio challenges.
 If the weather permits, head outside to play a game of paddle tennis, go for a run, try ice skating, or hit one of your favorite local trails for a hike.

-What’s more romantic than making your own chocolate-covered strawberries at home with hot melted fondue with your sweetheart?
+What could be more decadent than making your own chocolate-covered strawberries at home with your sweetheart?
 Nothing, unless it’s coupled with watching a romantic movie!
 Be sure to light a mood-setting candle and open up a bottle of wine to create the perfect evening.

 For the fondue, try these stoneware pots of Decadent Belgian chocolate.
 Heat them in the microwave and dip away; no clean-up or storage is required.

-We hope these ideas inspired you!
-Enjoy your Valentine’s Day-
+I hope these ideas inspired you!
+Enjoy your Valentine’s Day at home-

-If you can’t be together in person this year, look here for ideas on connecting with your loved one remotely.
+If you can’t be together in person this year, see these ideas for connecting with your loved one remotely.